anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 The policy for RA2 to include Kubernetes APIs as mandatory is:

-   Only APIs that are either in Beta or Stable stage can be made mandatory, subject to RA2 requirements.
+   Only APIs that are Stable stage (or Beta before 1.24) can be made mandatory, subject to RA2 requirements.

 The Kubernetes API reference is available `here <https://kubernetes.io/docs/reference/kubernetes-api/>`__.